APEX 2.0

 Direct-drive variable speed, high-efficiency fan motor with single intake plenum provides increased system dependability and efficiency by eliminating drive coupling

-Absolute Filtration
+Proven Filtration

 Provides particulate and chemical contaminant control primarily utilizing a 4-stage filtration system